eventbrite/javascript/react/README.md

 ### Boolean `propTypes`

-Name boolean `propTypes` for a component such that their default value will be `false`.
-This way omitting a boolean value in the JSX that uses the component will be the same as specifying it as `false`.
-This may mean that a prop may need to be named negatively so that its default value will be `false`.
+Name boolean `propTypes` for a component so that their default value is `false`.
+This way, omitting a boolean value in the JSX using the component is the same as specifying the boolean value as `false`.
+This means that you may need to name a prop negatively so that its default value will be `false`.

 Avoid declaring boolean `propTypes` as required.
-Instead declare the default value, which should be `false`, in `defaultProps`.
-A client of the component shouldn't have to specify `false` in the JSX for a prop that could just be defaulted to `false`.
+Instead, declare the default value (which should be `false`) in `defaultProps`.
+A client of the component shouldn't have to specify `false` in the JSX for a prop that can just be defaulted to `false`.

-Use adjectives names for boolean `propTypes` that represent toggle state in the component.
-Ideally these adjectives will be begin with `is` or `has`.
-Use verb names for boolean `propTypes` that represent whether or not an action should happen within the component.
+Use descriptives to name boolean `propTypes` representing toggle states in the component.
+Ideally these adjectives begin with `is` or `has`.
+Use actions (verbs) to name boolean `propTypes` that represent whether an action should happen within the component.

 ```js
 // good